HISTORY

 By the early 1900s, illegal state treaties nearly depleted the Oneida Indian Nation of its homeland.
 The Oneidas did what they had to do to survive.
 Some moved, some sold their land.
 The Oneidas had to fight to recover the last 32 acres granted to them.
 The federal government filed suit in U.S. District Court in 1919 to help the Oneida Indian Nation reclaim this land.

 Today, the Oneida Indian Nation has regained more than 18,000 acres of their original homelands – the most they have had recognized sovereignty over since 1824.
-A slow steady climb and dedicated perseverance has led to a resurgence for the Oneida Indian Nation that today prospers through their many diverse enterprises, including Turning Stone Resort Casino and a chain of SavOn Convenience stores.
+A slow steady climb and dedicated perseverance has led to a resurgence for the Oneida Indian Nation that today prospers through their many diverse enterprises.

 This economic upturn has allowed the Oneida Indian Nation to provide many